ghiliweld/writings/haskell.md

 I took up learning [haskell](https://www.haskell.org/) over the winter 2020 break. haskell is a statically typed, and purely functional language. here's my experience and thoughts on haskell.

 ### clean, pretty and legible code
-what intially sold me on haskell was how clean and pretty the code looked. a quick look at [a gentle intro to haskell](https://www.haskell.org/tutorial/index.html) will show you what i'm talking about. everything i do in haskell just seems much more succinct than in other languages which i appreciate.
+what initially sold me on haskell was how clean and pretty the code looked. a quick look at [a gentle intro to haskell](https://www.haskell.org/tutorial/index.html) will show you what i'm talking about. everything i do in haskell just seems much more succinct than in other languages which i appreciate.

 a quick look at how quicksort is defined (w/ list comprehensions) shows just how succint functions in haskell can get: